“Mommy makeover” usually refers to procedures that combine breast reshaping and body contouring.

-The greater the amount of saggy skin, the longer the incision will have to be made along the bottom of the belly.
+The greater the amount of sagging skin, the longer the incision will need to be along the bottom of the belly.
 The incisions for this part of the procedure should be placed in a hidden area behind underwear or bikinis.
 The tummy tuck is often combined with liposuction to aid in the formation of an hourglass figure.
-Usually, the belly button will need to reset on the abdomen and tucked down to improve the abdominal groove we see in younger women.
+Usually, the belly button will need to be repositioned on the abdomen and tucked down to improve the abdominal groove we see in younger women.

 Abdominoplasty and breast surgery is often combined in mommy makeover cases because both the breasts and belly succumb to irreversible changes from pregnancy.
-Combination cases means one down time, and a lower total cost than separately spaced individual abdomen or breast cases.
+Combination cases means one down time, and a lower total cost than separate abdomen and breast procedures.

 While the operating room time is greater for combination cases, they are performed in accredited centers in the safest manner possible.
-Every woman is checked out by her physician and all applicable blood work will be examined.
+Every woman undergoes a thorough examination and all applicable blood work will be reviewed.
 For women having breast surgery, pre-operative mammograms may be recommended to get baseline studies since breast surgery can change the architecture of the breast.

 If you are ready to restore your body to its pre-pregnancy state, Dr. Neavin is qualified to help you meet all of your aesthetic goals.
 To schedule your consultation today, contact Artisan of Beauty at 310‑858‑8811 text 323‑975‑1287.